Development

 - Prefer

-npm run smokefor quick CLI sanity checks. - Use
+npm run smokefor quick CLI sanity checks. - Run

 devworkflow, not just build output. - If you touch docs or release notes, rerun